The application-development process may start with your company looking to

 What improvements would most increase business value?

-Speed of generating the schedule (reduce time managers spend scheduling),
+Speed of generating the schedule (reduce time managers spend

-to more outlets next year.
+our expanding to more outlets next year.

 Who are the main users?